Visit our Brick & Mortar

 2008 - She begins a new career in custom upholstery learning to pattern, sew, and fabricate for hot rods & classic cars.

-2012 - Expands the online vintage store to include any USA-MADE winter coat found.
-Pendleton, Woolrich, Pioneer Wear, Tweed, Corduroy, real fur, leather, we hunted for natural fibers and American Staples.
+2012 - Expands the online vintage store to include any USA-MADE winter coat she found.
+Pendleton, Woolrich, Pioneer Wear, Tweed, Corduroy, real fur, leather, silk, we hunted for natural fibers and American Staples.

-2013 - Started renting a 5’ x 5’ space at the Country Rose selling just vintage cowboy boots.
+2013 - Started renting a small space at the Country Rose, selling just vintage cowboy boots.

 2015 - Jac and Jill meet and begin collaborating.
-Their first big adventure was a pop-up shop at the Winthrop Rythm & Blues Festival and vending out of a 10’ x 10’ all weekend.
+Their first big adventure was a pop-up shop at the Winthrop Rhythm & Blues Festival and vending out of a 10’ x 10’ tent all weekend.

-2019 - Rebrand to FauxyFurr Vintage + Handmade and started upcycling boots, making feather earrings, and hand-crafting custom hats.
+2019 - Rebrand to FauxyFurr Vintage + Handmade and started upcycling boots, making feather earrings, and hand-making custom hats from scratch.

-2020 - We survived COVID-19, re-evaluated our WHY as a company, and hired Jac’s sister and niece.
+2020 - We survived COVID-19, re-evaluated our WHY as a company, and re-hired Jac’s sister Jen.

-2021 - In January Jac starts studying under a veteran hat maker, Wayne Wichern.
+2021 - In January Jac starts studying hat-making under Wayne Wichern.
 Since then she has spent thousands of hours refining her craft.

 2022 - Signed a new lease, and renovated a 100-year-old building in downtown Arlington.
-This process took us 9 months and boy was it worth it.
+This process took us 9 grueling months. looking back, the kind of work you can’t believe you did it.

 2023 - We opened the newly renovated store in April.
 This new space is 4500+ square feet split between a front retail experience and a rear manufacturing/workshop.

-2024 - Jac & Jill worked the hardest they had ever worked, delivering custom hats, refining back end systems, training staff, expanding the variety of merchandise for sale.
-Learning from their mistakes.
-We look forward to ringing in the new year.
+2024 - Jac & Jill worked the hardest they had ever worked, delivering custom hats, refining manufacturing systems, training staff, expanding the retail merchandise.
+Learning from their mistakes, a lot of learning…